The Data Controller

 If you believe that RBGE has failed to manage your personal data appropriately, you have the right to complain to the statutory regulator - The Information Commissioner’s Office.

 You can telephone them on 0303 123 1113, or you can write to them at:

 Information Commissioner's Office

 - Fulfilling a contract with you, for example

-Test and Protect Privacy Notice - during the Covid-19 (Coronavirus) pandemic, we are supporting NHS Scotland’s Test and Protect strategy by recording details of customers making online bookings in line with GDPR.
+- Test and Protect Privacy Notice - during the Covid-19 (Coronavirus) pandemic, we are supporting NHS Scotland’s Test and Protect strategy by recording details of all visitors, in line with GDPR.